rguthriemsft/TeamWorkingAgreement/README.md

 - **Scale**

-  All the team members create solutions scaling in mind.
+  All the team members create solutions with scaling in mind.
 All the code developed is always globally scalable.

 - **Community**